 Barley well advanced

-Having shipped 4.6Mt in six months, and knowing that part of last week’s feed barley sale to Saudi Arabia will be shipped from Australia in April, May and June, the barley export challenge of 2.4Mt (see table) in the back half of the marketing year should be easily achievable.
+Having shipped 4.6Mt in six months, and knowing that part of last week’s feed barley sale to Saudi Arabia will be shipped from Australia in April, May and June, the barley export challenge of 2.4Mt (see table 1) in the second six months of the marketing year should be easily achievable.

 The major quantity of Australia’s barley trade no doubt has been with China, for reasons of price, geographic proximity and suitable specification.

 However the backbone of Australia’s exports includes its long-term relationships with importers Japan, Gulf States, Korea, Taiwan, and specialist maltsters around the world, which are very significant, reliable and long-term counterparties.